 RNSG 1341 - Common Concepts of Adult Health

 There is no formal orientation to this course for those students who have successfully completed the first 8 weeks of the semester.
 Information about course requirements and assignments will be available prior to the end of the first 8 week course (RNSG 1413).
-Students entering in the second 8 weeks will receive information from the CEC level one coordinator prior to the start of the course, and will attend a short orientation session during the first week of the course.
+Students re-enrolling in the second 8 weeks will receive information from the CEC level one coordinator prior to the start of the course, and will attend a short orientation session during the first week of the course.

 - When: Usually Mon/Wed from 8:30 - 11:30am.
 Occasionally on Tues when there is no skills lab.